colman423/phase-timeline-challenge/README.md

 - React already implements those optimization between JSX and browser DOM internally.
 So React re-render is not so evil, no need to do unnecessary optimization.

+- Maybe there're potential performance issues with global scrolling, if we may render thousands of items, some DOM hierarchy may be changed to obtain smooth performance.

 ## DOM Hierarchy proposal

 If I can build the project from zero, some DOM hierarchy changes might be proposed.